ablaom/KoalaLow.jl/README.md

 ````

 brings `default_transformer_X`, `default_transformer_y`, `clean!` and
+`predict` into scope (the last because it is overloaded in the
-`predict` into scope.
-To bring any other low-level method into scope, one imports it explicitly from `Koala`; to bring all of them into scope, use
+high-level interface).
+To bring any other low-level method into scope,
+one imports it explicitly from `Koala`; to bring all of them into
+scope, use

 ````
 using KoalaLow